sahaisaumya/sahaisaumya.github.io/index.md

 <img class="profile-picture" src="photo2.jpeg">

 I am a graduate student in the Department of Computer Science and Engineering at the [Ohio State University](https://www.osu.edu/).
-My research interests are in social computing and natural language processing.
-I'm interested in understanding interactions among people, specially in the setting of online forums.
+I'm broadly interested in applied machine learning, particularly in building and explaining deep neural models with applications in natural language processing/understanding, computational linguistics and social computing.

 I completed my masters at [Cornell University](https://www.cornell.edu/) and, before that was an undergraduate at [Birla Intitute of Technology and Science, Pilani](https://www.bits-pilani.ac.in/).